pitt-squash-fed/pitt-squash-fed.github.io/content/about.md

 </center>

 <center>
-	we are a cool group
+	we are a cool group (to be filled by Brumble.)
 </center>

 ---

 ### When do we play?

-Currently we play three times a week, and sometimes more!
-Here are the fixed times:
+Currently, we play three times a week, and sometimes more!
+Current sessions:

 - Monday **6:15pm**.